openid/OpenYOLO-Spec/android/bbq.md

 - The 64-bit response ID unique to this response, copied from the request.

-The response copies the request and response IDs from the request message, and may include a data-type specific response message, if necessary.
+The response copies the request and response IDs from the request message, and MAY include a data-type specific response message, if necessary.
 The absence of a data-type specific response message is generally interpreted to mean that the provider is unable to service the request.